 Attach one slat to the sides of the crate with wood glue and staples.

-Apply a coating of Mod Podge to the underside of any parts of the label that are coming off.
+Apply a coating of Mod Podge to the underside of any parts of the label that are peeling up.
 Then apply a second coat of mod podge over the entire label to seal it to the crate.

-Place it on your table and invite your friends for lunch.
+Place it on your table and invite a friend for lunch.

-The conversation will surely turn to your Rustic Produce Crate Centerpiece.
+The conversation will surely turn to your Rustic Produce Crate Centerpiece you made yourself.

-Which you can proudly say you made yourself…by hand…without any power tools.
+Which you can proudly say you made…by hand…without any power tools.

-Thank you to Duluth Trading Company for sponsoring this #DIYCourage tutorial.
-Want to know where I got my work gear?
-The Duluth Trading Company Crosscut Performance Button Down Flannel Shirt is super comfortable.
+Want to know where I got my shirt?
+The Duluth Trading Company Crosscut Performance Flannel Shirt is super comfortable.
 It’s like wearing your PJs all day.
 The flexible gussets in the back give you more freedom of movement while working.
 FYI, the crosscut flannel shirt is on clearance right now.
 If you don’t see the color you want, check back in early fall to snag your favorites (but don’t wait, they go fast.)
-The women’s work gloves are super comfortable, yet very durable.
-I love the reinforced fingers and hand.
-The glove material allows for better hand movement and pick up a dime flexibility.
-They are definitely my favorite work gloves.